Skip to main content

 What You Can Do To Prevent Suicide

-If you or someone you know is considering suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 or chat live at www.suicidepreventionlifeline.org.
-If you’re in Kansas or Missouri, you can also call KVC Hospitals at 913-890-7468 to find children’s psychiatric treatment near you.
+If you or someone you know is considering suicide, call or text the Suicide & Crisis Lifeline at 988 or get help online.
+Those in Kansas or Missouri can also call Camber Mental Health at 913-890-7468 to find children’s psychiatric treatment near you.

-There is a common belief that someone who thinks about or attempts suicide has a mental health disorder.
-However, in 2016, more than half (54%) of people who died by suicide did not have a diagnosed mental health condition.
-Also, there is rarely one single factor that causes someone to consider suicide.
+FACT: There is rarely one single factor that causes someone to consider suicide.
 Some of the issues that can contribute to suicide include substance use, trauma, untreated mental illness, physical health, financial stress, legal issues, housing, relationships and more.

-The factors below may indicate an increased risk of suicidal thoughts or attempts in youth.
+The factors below may indicate an increased risk of suicidal thoughts or attempts in children and teens.
+As a parent or caregiver of an adolescent or young person, it’s especially important to know these risk factors to empower teen suicide prevention:

 • A prior suicide attempt